DiamondLightSource/cs-web-proto/README.md

 This application can use data that come from external sources.
 These settings will vary from machine to machine, so must, if used, be configured when one checks out the source code.

-One needn't set connection information if you don't need any external sources of data; you could just use simulated and local process variables.
+You needn't set connection information if you don't need any external sources of data; you could just use simulated and local process variables.
 However, if you want to connect to an external source of data:

-- Copying `src/settings.ts.template` to `src/settings.ts`
+- Edit the file `.env` to contain the correct connection information.
-- Editing `src/settings.ts` to contain the correct connection information
+- Restart the process for the settings to take effect.

 ## Debugging